 Barondess Award of the Civil War Round Table of New

-Mhonorable mention in 1999 for the exhibition "Lincoln
+Mhonorable mentions in 1999 for the exhibition "Lincoln

 Mfrom Life" and 2010 for exhibition "Lincoln and